 Kids Cafe programs provide free meals and snacks to low-income children through a variety of existing community locations where children congregate such as Boys and Girls Clubs, churches or public schools. some Kids Cafe programs also offer a safe place, where under the supervision of trustworthy staff, a child can get involved in other activities.

-Nothing says summer quite like picking up fresh produce at a Farmer’s Market, but fresh fruit and vegetables can be a luxury for families at-risk for hunger.
-To meet the need in our community and to increase access to fresh produce, Second Harvest launched the Farmer’s Markets program.
+Nothing says summer quite like picking up fresh produce at a Mobile Produce Pantry, but fresh fruit and vegetables can be a luxury for families at-risk for hunger.
+To meet the need in our community and to increase access to fresh produce, Second Harvest launched the Mobile Produce Pantry program.

 As part of our efforts to continue to have a strong agency network, Second Harvest conducted a gap assessment in Lorain County to determine areas lacking food pantries and hot meal programs.
 With the closure of a number of food pantries in the city of Lorain, Second Harvest started an effort to find new sites in the extreme high poverty areas of those cities lacking food pantries.

-Second Harvest has been awarded the ability to administer the Senior Box Program, officially known as the Commodity Supplemental Food Program (CSFP), which is a federally funded program to improve the health of low-income elderly population by supplementing their diets with nutritious USDA foods
+Second Harvest administers the regional Senior Box Program, officially known as the Commodity Supplemental Food Program (CSFP), a federally funded program to improve the health of low-income elderly population by supplementing their diets with nutritious USDA foods

 When local schools take a break for the summer, sadly, hunger does not take a break.
 Those children who have relied on school feeding programs during the school year are the most at risk.
 To address this issue, Second Harvest, along with several of our charity partners, coordinates the Summer Food Service Program (SFSP).